Torbuntu/Leikr/README.md

 2. Run the gradlew command:

-depending on your OS.

 `>./gradlew launchDesktop`

-or

-`>gradlew launchDesktop`

 ## Building a release

-to build a release on your platform run:
+to build a release:

 `>./gradlew clean build deployLeikr`

-or

-`>gradlew clean build deployLeikr`

-the release will show up in the `./leikr/deploy` directory.
+the release will show up in the `Leikr/deploy` directory.
 You should end up with the following:

 ```
 Data/
 Programs/
+Sys/
 Leikr
 Leikr.bat
 Leikr.jar
-Sys/
 ```

 ## Starting your own Program

+From the Leikr terminal view, you can run either `new GameName` to quickly generated a project from an internal template, or you can run `new` and walk through a generator.

 Projects structure
 ```